 You don’t need a lot of money, either, to start a home business.
 There are a number of solid ideas that can be started from home.
 Here are 5 home business ideas with low start-up costs:

 You can provide services to others.
 If you know how to groom pets, you can start a business where you go to pets’ homes and groom them.
 No need to purchase an expensive building and set up shop there; just start out in your home.
 Buy some quality tools to do your job, and then advertise.
-Other home services that you can provide might include cleaning (just buy good products) and even errand-running services (you must have reliable transportation).
+Other home services that you can provide might include yard work, cleaning (just buy good products) and even errand-running services (you must have reliable transportation).

 There are a number of opportunities to tutor others.
 If you are good at a particular subject, or have qualifications in an area related to school studies, you can start up as a tutor.
 You don’t even have to meet students at your home.
 You can go to their homes, or reserve a quiet study room in a library.
 It is also possible to teach online.
 There are schools that will pay you teach online courses.
 My brother is teaching an online course at a university hundreds of miles away, from the comfort of his home.
 All you need is a reliable computer and high-speed Internet connection — and your knowledge.